World Bank to Report Back on Progress of Its Thirsty Energy Initiative at African Utility Week in Cape Town in May

-)-- A study in South Africa that forms part of the World Bank’s Thirsty Energy Initiative has found that major inter-basin transfers support water for power in South Africa.
-“These transfers play a critical role in the power sector in the country,” says Dr Diego J. Rodriguez, Senior Economist at the World Bank, “and you see that water from different basins can end up supplying the water needs of a particular energy area.”
+A study in South Africa that forms part of the World Bank’s Thirsty Energy Initiative has found that major inter-basin transfers support water for power in South Africa.
+So says Dr Diego J. Rodriguez, Senior Economist at the World Bank, and speaker at African Utility Week in Cape Town in May.

 Launched in January 2014, Thirsty Energy is an initiative that promotes sustainable water and energy resource management by working with governments and partners globally.
 “We are currently working in South Africa, China and Morocco,” Dr Rodriguez explains, “to integrate water constraints into the energy sector and better address water and energy challenges to ensure a sustainable development of energy resources.”

 He adds: “Our work in South Africa incorporated water constraints into an existing energy model and examined the tradeoffs with other water users.
 The exercise revealed many interesting results.”

 These include that once the true costs of water supply are incorporated into the energy model, the model chooses dry cooling for most coal power plants.
 “Therefore,” says Dr Rodriguez, “dry cooling makes economic sense in South Africa even if it decreases the efficiency of the power plant.
 Bringing the true costs of supply water to the sector increases the costs of the system.”